 Given that, barring a delay or something of that sort, all students receive SAT scores at the same time, many students may find themselves wondering: “When do you actually receive your SAT scores?”

 That question actually has more than one answer.
-Generally speaking, students will receive their SAT scores at the posted score date, which is about two weeks after the test.
+Generally speaking, students will receive their scores at the posted score date, which is about two weeks after the SAT test date.

 For example, students who take this year’s October 2nd exam are expected to receive their scores on October 15th, and students who take this year’s November 6th exam are expected to receive their scores on November 19th.
 That two-week turnaround is generally fairly consistent, but it is worth noting that in some cases, the December exam’s score release can take longer because of the holiday season.

 In some cases, score releases can be delayed for other reasons, such as technical issues.
 Many students find themselves understandably frustrated with that, and take to the internet, asking on many forums whether they can receive their scores early.
 Sometimes, not every student is impacted by a delay in the same way, which can worsen concerns.
 However, rest assured, only the College Board can give you your scores, and there is no way to receive them early.

 Can my SAT Scores be sent to colleges any faster?